SPFDigiEnv/HelloWorldDocker/README.md

 ```

 ## Developing with bind mounting
-In the second version, the code is implemented with docker bind mounting.
+In the second way, the code is implemented with docker bind mounting.
+This is achieved with flags set in the `docker run` command.
 Here the source code is held locally, but <i>referenced</i> within the container, and can be run.
 To edit the code to make any changes, the container will reference the edited file immediately as the edits are made.
 The image does not need to be rebuilt first.
 The workflow is just edit file and then in the container CLI run the python script as below.

 ### The Dockerfile
 The Dockerfile will be: